cybercongress/go-cyber/docs/cyberd.md

 merkle =  18
 ```

-The scheme motivate developers to release earlier to be less diluted from holding CBD and honour validators if development is going slower than expected.
+The scheme motivates developers to release earlier to be less diluted from holding CBD and honour validators if development is going slower than expected.

 After Genesis starting inflation rate will become fixed at `z` per block.

 [Join](/docs/how_to_become_validator.md).

-Once we have validators we can think about first million of web3 agents.
+Once we have validators, we can think about first million web3 agents.

 ## Satoshi Lottery

-Satoshi Lottery is the inception version of proof-of-use distribution that already happens in the tenth birthday of Bitcoin Genesis at 3 Jan 2019.
-It is highly experimental way of provable distribution.
-Basic idea is that very broad set of agents receive CYB tokens because they behave good.
-Basic algorithm is of 5 steps:
+Satoshi Lottery is the inception version of the proof-of-use distribution that already happens in the tenth birthday of Bitcoin Genesis at 3 Jan 2019.
+It is a highly experimental way of provable distribution.
+The basic idea is that a comprehensive set of agents receive CYB tokens because they behave well.
+The basic algorithm is of 5 steps:

 ```
 - Compute SpringRank for Ethereum addresses